DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 \bar{X} \overset{approx}{\sim}\textsf{Norm}\left(\mu,{\sigma\over\sqrt{n}}\right)
 $$

 There is a lot going on in this theorem.
 First, notice we are drawing independent samples from the same parent population.
 The central limit theorem (CLT) does not specify the form of this parent distribution, only that it has a finite variance ($\sigma < \infty$).
 Second, the CLT tells us that if we form a new random variable that involves the sum of the individual random variables (in this case, the sample mean $\bar{X}$), the distribution of that new random variable is approximately normal.
 In the case of the sample mean, the expected value (the first parameter of the normal distribution) is the same mean as for the parent population.
-The standard deviation (the second parameter of the normal distribution) is the standard deviation of the parent population divided by the sample size $n$.
+The standard deviation (the second parameter of the normal distribution) is the standard deviation of the parent population divided by the square root of the sample size $n$.
 Let's summarize these ideas.

 1. The process of creating a new random variable from the sum of independent, identically distributed random variables is approximately normal.